My Million Pound Menu is back!

 Each week three restaurants will battle it out to get an investment from one of the four judges.

-They are required to cook up their best dish and pitch their idea to the investors.
+They cook up their best dish and pitch their idea to the investors.

-If the investors are interested the restaurants will gain an opportunity to open for business in Manchester for a two-day trial.
+The result if they impress the investors?
+The opportunity to open for business in Manchester for a two-day trial.

 WATCH MY MILLION POUND MENU FROM JANUARY 8TH AT 8 PM ON BBC TWO.